-These days care is simple with most all types of contact lenses.
+These days, care is simple with almost all types of contact lenses.
 Reusable lenses must still be cared for, but the time involved is hardly more than brushing your teeth.
 Some lenses are designed to be worn one day and thrown away, without the need for cleaning.

 Can I swim with my contact lenses, wear cosmetics, or have them tinted or made into a bifocal prescription?

 Yes, to all of the above!
 You can do all these things and much more.
 At your appointment, please feel free to ask your eye doctor about options for tinting and bifocal/multifocal lenses.

 Can I wear contacts if I have astigmatism?